Start a Satellite TV channel on IS20 Satellite so viewers can view media of yours in new ways!

 What satellite is best for my Satellite TV channel to be on in Africa?

 This is the next tricky question and a bit of a mine field and all boils down to your objectives, vision and then even budget.
-Since satellite choice is the majority of your cost un running a small satellite tv channel it’s the biggest decision you need to make and make wisely.
-There are many new satellite platforms in Africa now giving you many options for your satellite tv station start up and many at great low prices.
+Since satellite choice is the majority of your cost in running a small satellite TV channel it’s the biggest decision you need to make and make wisely.
+There are many new satellite platforms in Africa now giving you many options for your satellite TV station start up and many at great low prices.

 What you need to look at is your reasons for having a satellite channel and if the satellite you are looking at achieves your objectives.